kaustubhbhavsar/twitter/README.md

 <a href="https://twitter.com/bhavsarkaustubh/status/1635246134544453634?s=20">Numpy Tiled Arrays</a>  -> Want to repeat a NumPy array multiple times?
 With 'np.tile', you can quickly and easily create tiled arrays to suit your needs.

+<a href="https://twitter.com/bhavsarkaustubh/status/1640952188439756802?s=20">DataFrame.apply() command</a>  -> If you're working with large datasets in pandas, for-loops can be slow and memory-intensive.
+DataFrame.apply() is a better option for optimizing your code and improving performance.
+See how to use it with both lambda and user-defined functions.

 <p align="right">(<a href="#top">back to top</a>)</p>